gagle/node-properties/README.md

 The .properties specification says that `#` and `!` can be used to write comments.
 These characters will always be allowed, so the `comments` property adds `;` to the valid set of tokens.

-Similarly, you can add new characters to separate keys from values:
+Similarly, you can add new characters that are parsed as a key-value separator:

 ```javascript
 properties.parse (text, { separators: ["-", ">"] });